 |F&A||None||See definition of Charitable Grant above for details.||15% of Total Costs||Full F&A unless RA30 exceptions apply||Full F&A plus 5% (except federal flow-through, which is assessed at full)|

-1 -In some rare instances, a Restricted Grant or Contract may be provided by an individual; however, approval by the Vice President for Research or the Associate Vice President for Budget and Finance in consultation with the Vice President for Development and Alumni Relations is required prior to accepting such Financial Assistance or Procurement, respectively.
+1 -In some rare instances, a Restricted Grant or Contract may be provided by an individual; however, approval by the Senior Vice President for Research or the Associate Vice President for Budget and Finance in consultation with the Vice President for Development and Alumni Relations is required prior to accepting such Financial Assistance or Procurement, respectively.

 -Sponsor may request removal of any Confidential Information provided to Penn State.
 Sponsor may also request short publication delays for patent protection purposes.
 Additional restrictions may apply when performing work subject to classification or export control restrictions.